lucax88x/PrimitiveObsession/README.md

 }
 ```

-you will get the benefit to consuminging and creating it as a primitive, as in the following example:
+you will get the benefit to consuming and creating it as a primitive, as in the following example:

 ```csharp